Wittline/uber-expenses-tracking/README.md

 ## What are the data sources?
 ## Data modelling
 ## Infrastructure as Code in AWS
-## Building an ETL pipeline in Apache Airflow
+## Building an ETL pipeline with Apache Airflow
-## Building reports with Power BI
+## Visualizing AWS Redshift Data using Microsoft Power BI